-As of December 31, 2010, the Underlying Properties had proved reserves of 26.5 MMBoe.
-A majority of the proved reserves attributable to Underlying Properties are proved developed reserves.
-Proved developed reserves are the most valuable and lowest risk category of reserves because their production requires no significant future development expenses.
-As of December 31, 2010, approximately 79% of the volumes and 91% of the PV-10 value of the proved reserves associated with the Underlying Properties were attributed to proved developed reserves.
+As of December 31, 2010, the Underlying Properties had proved reserves of 27.1 MMBoe.
+A majority of the proved reserves attributable to Underlying Properties are proved developed reserves are the most valuable and lowest risk category of reserves because their production requires no significant future development expenses.
+As of December 31, 2010, approximately 75% of the volumes and 90% of the PV-10 value of the proved reserves associated with the Underlying Properties were attributed to proved developed reserves.
+As of December 31, 2010, approximately 75% of the volumes and 90% of the PV-10 value of the proved reserves associated with the Underlying Properties were attributed to proved developed reserves.
 As of December 31, 2010, the Third Party Operators and Enduro Sponsor were the operators of 99% and 1%, respectively, of the proved reserves attributable to the Underlying Properties, based on PV-10 value.